 The mission of Xenia Concerts Inc. is to offer high quality music and arts performances, presentations, and educational programs, in an environment that welcomes those who might not have access to such events and activities due to physical, mental, or financial barriers.
-The first ongoing offering of the organization is a series of accessible concerts that are designed to appeal to, and be welcoming of, children on the autism spectrum and their families.

 Re-imagining music and arts events and activities to make them inclusive, relevant, and accessible to all members of society, thereby improving quality of life and promoting the enjoyment of the arts.

 - Enrichment – Xenia Concerts Inc. fundamentally believes that music and the arts improve the quality of life of all listeners

 - Inclusion – Xenia Concerts Inc. believes that everyone should have access to live music events and other arts programming/education

 - Quality – Xenia Concerts Inc. believes that an accessible concert or arts event should be of the highest professional quality

 - Inspiration – Xenia Concerts Inc. seeks to inspire audiences by exposing them to new arts experiences

 - Community – Xenia Concerts Inc. seeks to nurture social development and create community through accessible and inclusive arts events

 “Our family loved your performance today!… Our kids loved the dance floor area.
 We just want to say thank you for the opportunity to enjoy a live classical music performance as a family.”
 Lisa, Toronto